 Yeah, this was an ambitious project and one that almost immediately seemed like a massive undertaking.
 It was interesting that a few teams were the same guy from being complete in a lot of cases.
 No, not Owen Hart, Jeff Jarrett or Chris Benoit.
 Seemingly much easier guys like Greg Valentine, Haku, Dino Bravo and Hercules.
 Mattel’s slower pace in releasing tag teams hurt Survivor Series team completions too.
 This would also serve as an easy reference for Mattel in terms of which remaining Flashbacks should be a priority.

 As I looked through reference pics, it was very clear WWF put way more effort into Survivor Series in the 80s and 90s.
 Just with simple things like team names, photo shoots and interviews.
 Now the teams seem thrown together as an afterthought.
 Random Fact: Ted DiBiase loved calling his group The Million Dollar Team.
 Making Survivor Series just another show ruined the spirit of the event for me.
 So let’s take a look down Flashback alley.
 And for fun, I’ll add the most important character/team Mattel should make in each year’s event.

 Building off the intense rivalry between Hulk Hogan and Andre the Giant, but not ready to pair them off in another solo match, the WWF created teams to keep them separated.
 Then the bookers decided to spread the concept to the entire roster.

-Hulk Hogan, Bam Bam Bigelow, Paul Orndorff (Don Muraco and Ken Patera) vs.
+Hulk Hogan, Bam Bam Bigelow, Paul Orndorff (Ken Patera) vs.